USPTO Examiner REDDIG PETER J - Art Unit 1646

 Interview Effectiveness

-Conducting an examiner interview provides a +8.7% benefit to allowance rate for applications examined by REDDIG, PETER J. This interview benefit is in the 40% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +18.6% benefit to allowance rate for applications examined by REDDIG, PETER J. This interview benefit is in the 61% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness